52 reasons to cheer on Eagles in Super Bowl LII

 4. Family.
 Eagles fans are a big family.
 And sometimes family members like to surprise one another.

 5. Making A Difference.
-Whether it's donating pay checks to support educational equity or sending t-shirt proceeds to Philadelphia schools, Eagles players have been making an impact on and off the field this season.
+Whether it's donating paychecks to support educational equity, their commitment to social justice, or sending t-shirt proceeds to Philadelphia schools, Eagles players have been making an impact on and off the field this season.

 6. Friends In High Places.
 Sister Virginia, the Delaware County nun and Birds super fan, has the Eagles getting the W in Minnesota.